Skip to main content

 Client configuration -1

-• Check Add resources checkbox and add your analytics service in the resource list.
-This is needed to access API of Oracle Analytics application.
+• Check Add resources and add your analytics service to the resource list.
+This is necessary to enable API access for the Oracle Analytics application.

 Client configuration - 2

-Information about Client ID and Client Secret can be found in OAuth Configuration section under General Information.
+You can find Client ID and Client Secret in the OAuth Configuration section under General Information.

 Client ID and Client Secret